mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 When you click the card of a story, the story details dialog box opens.

 On the upper-right corner, you can click the link icon to copy the link to the story.
 Click the  ellipsis (**...**) icon to open a pop-up menu that allows you to clone, [archive](#archive), or delete the story.
-The clone option allows you to start creating a copy of the story.

 {{< figure src="/attachments/developerportal/collaborate/epics/story-details-page-icons.png" >}}